FOR KIDS

 I love to write poems and short stories for kids.
 They can be a lot more fun than stories and poems for grown-ups!

-Over the years I've written stories about a magical circus, a talking cat called Barry, a ghost goldfish, invading aliens who think the school is the Global Parliament, and many more.
-Lots of them have been published in the School Magazine, and others are in anthologies like Stories for Seven Year Olds and Stories for Nine Year Olds.
-And now I have a book just for kids, called The Girl in the Mirror.
-It's an adventure novel based on a short story published in the School Magazine Touchdown edition way back in 2005.
-Two girls who sleep in the same bedroom more than a hundred years apart discover that they can talk to one another through the mirror hanging on the wall.
-That's lucky, because an evil spidery force is threatening 1890s girl Clarissa's mother and thoroughly modern Maddie's baby brother, and the only help they're going to get is from one another – and the ghost of Clarissa's dead brother Bertie.
+Over the years I've written stories about a magical circus, a ghost goldfish, invading aliens who think the school is the Global Parliament, and many more.
+Lots of them have been published in the School Magazine, and others are in anthologies.
+And now I've written two books just for kids, called Fil and Harry and The Girl in the Mirror.
+They're both based on short stories published in the School Magazine.
+Harry is a talking cat (I've always wanted a talking cat!) and the magic mirror lets two girls living in the same house talk to one another.
 Read more about The Girl in the Mirror. |

 Poems are great because they're short, but they pack a lot into a small space.
 Lots of my poems have been published in the School Magazine, too, mostly about cats, but there's a Viking and a flock of chickens as well (not in the same poem!)
 In fact, the Viking poem (called "Viking") was originally published in the kids' pages of the Sunday Herald when I was 12!
 I've been writing poetry for a long time, though I took a break for a while.